JCR64/GoldenEye-007-N64-Gun-Game/README.md

 * The cheats only work for Player 1 and 2.
 Due to my lack of knowledge, I cannot find a way to apply these cheats using total score so it works by counting kills by Players 1 and 2.
 This is also why I have added extra weapon levels to the cheats as suicide detract from the player's total score but do not change the amount of kills.
 Player 3 or 4 can still join the match, they are just unaffected by the current cheats.

 * The cheats only work for theses levels: Temple, Complex, Library, Basement and Stack.
-The other levels require different cheats that I haven't bothered to add.
+The other levels require different codes that I haven't bothered to add.

 * Some very minor texture flickering in the menu or start up screen.